 NevadaFIT participants complete college-level assignments and receive feedback from faculty.
 Students are also assigned a peer mentor who teaches them academic and college navigation skills, introduces them to available resources, and checks in with them across the first semester.

-“[Students] sign up because they are allowed to fail, so it gives them permission to try out harder majors, to gain confidence, and see if they have what it takes to succeed,” says Felicia DeWald, a NevadaFIT Coordinator.
+“[Students] sign up because they are allowed to fail, so it gives them permission to try out harder majors, to gain confidence, and see if they have what it takes to succeed,” says Felicia DeWald, a director of NevadaFIT.
 Between Fall 2016 and Spring 2017, first-gen, Pell-eligible, and Hispanic students in the NevadaFIT program saw higher retention rates than their non-NevadaFIT peers.

 3. Redesign degree pathways to accommodate different academic preparedness

 This gap in math preparedness poses a particular problem in STEM, where students without a strong math background can struggle to pass the introductory, math-heavy courses, says Bevevino.
 Students who fail introductory courses have to retake those courses, which can delay their graduation or lead them to switch their major.

 To retain more STEM students, the University of Texas at San Antonio is piloting a new degree pathway that delays organic chemistry (a math-heavy course) so students have time to build their college-level math skills.
 Instead, students begin their degree with a course on molecular structure that doesn’t require math.
 By the time students reach math-heavy science courses, they will have spent their previous term studying the relevant math skills.